 Best card for booking travel through a portal

 The Chase Sapphire Reserve really stands out for consumers who don’t want to deal with airline or hotel partners but prefer to book travel through a portal instead.
 Not only can you rack up points quickly by using this card for regular purchases and earning bonus points on travel and dining, but you get 50 percent more travel when you redeem points for travel expenses through Chase Ultimate Rewards.

 Redeeming points through a travel portal can be beneficial when you cannot find the award space you want on a flight, you prefer to stay in a smaller boutique hotel outside of the big brands or you don’t want to deal with the complexities of airline rewards programs.
 You can also use the Chase portal to book rental cars, experiences, vacation homes and more.

 Recently, Citi announced the removal of most of its cardholder benefits from its credit cards, including the Citi Prestige.
-As a result, the Citi Prestige will no longer include perks such as auto rental coverage, trip cancellation and interruption insurance, baggage delay insurance, and lost baggage protection starting on Sept.
-22, 2019.
+As a result, the Citi Prestige no longer includes perks such as auto rental coverage, trip cancellation and interruption insurance, baggage delay insurance, and lost baggage protection.

 In light of this news, the Sapphire Reserve has become a clear winner in terms of travel protections.
 Once you sign up for this card, you’ll receive an array of cardholder benefits and consumer perks such as trip cancellation/trip interruption insurance and primary car rental insurance.

 Foodies who often order in will also appreciate the card’s free one-year membership to DoorDash’s DashPass subscription service, (which gets you free delivery and usually costs $9.99 per month) and up to $120 in DoorDash credits ($60 in 2020 and $60 in 2021).

 Check out Chase and Citi transfer partners before you decide